 We’ve teamed up with Hachette and Speakers for Schools to offer this free exciting activity for children transitioning into Year 7.
 We know that this year it will be particularly important to support pupils during the summer and that being a confident reader is vital to secondary school success.

-Mini Book Club – Year 7 Transition will be offer a mix of questions and activities about our chosen book, When Secrets Set Sail by Sita Brahmachari.
+Mini Book Club – Year 7 Transition is a mix of questions and activities about our chosen book When Secrets Set Sail by Sita Brahmachari.
 The new Year 7s will complete these over the summer as part of their preparation for secondary school.
 The Mini Book Club will help build their confidence as readers and offers them something in common to talk about when they start school.

-Schools will be able to download a free resource pack to share with pupils and Hachette are offering the e-book for 99p.
+Schools are able to download a free resource pack to share with pupils, and Hachette are offering the e-book for 99p.
 This would work really well if you are planning summer school activities and/or it can be sent out to families along with other information about the school.
 Register now to secure your place.

-- Questions and activities for Year 7s to do at home over the summer.
+A questions and activities pack for Year 7s to do at home over the summer

 When Secrets Set Sail synopsis